Asymptotics of pure dimer coverings on rail-yard graphs: Pyramid Partitions

-In section \ref{sect:ex}, we discuss specific examples of the rail-yard graph, such that the limit shape and height fluctuations of perfect matchings on these graphs can be obtained by the technique developed in the paper; these examplse include the pure steep tilings and pyramid partitions.
+In this section, we discuss specific example of the rail-yard graph, known as pyramid partitions.
+The limit shape and height fluctuations of perfect matchings on these graphs can be obtained by the technique developed in the paper.